 • A 16-foot interactive Everbright wall composed of color-changing dials allows visitors to create large-scale designs using the full spectrum of colors.

 • Visitors are invited to contribute to a collaborative textile-weaving installation using a large six-sided art deco grid.

 • A full-body-animated digital painting experience transforms visitors into colors and shapes on a wall mural.

 • A sound pattern station, based on the study of acoustics, allows visitors to manipulate frequencies to create patterns with sand on metal plates.

 • Activities that explore Frist Art Museum exhibitions, artists, and ideas will include new opportunities for visitor participation, dialogue, and response.

 • In coming years, contemporary artists will be invited to design new interactive stations and to keep the space fresh and engaging.

-We also thank the James Stephen Turner Family Foundation, the Hearst Foundation, and visitors of all ages for their financial support of the renovation.
+We are grateful to The Frist Foundation, Ellen H. Martin, The James Stephen Turner Family Foundation, Corner Partnership, LLC, the William Randolph Hearst Foundation, and visitors of all ages for their financial support of the renovation.

 The Frist Art Museum welcomes gifts of any amount to support this renovation.
 Thank you!